-Landscaping should be a key element of the master plan, creating inviting public spaces for community, including children and youth, activities to occur outdoors, (as has occurred as part of the Glen Waverley library forecourt redevelopment). - 3.2 Investigate the potential for refurbishment of the MCH and Kindergarten Centre on its current site on Sherwood Road.
+Landscaping should be a key element of the master plan, creating inviting public spaces for community, including children and youth, activities to occur outdoors (as has occurred as part of the Glen Waverley library forecourt redevelopment). - 3.2 Investigate the potential for refurbishment of the MCH and Kindergarten Centre on its current site on Sherwood Road.
 If future refurbishment opportunities arise, explore opportunities to provide a stronger pedestrian link between the MCH and the Village Shopping Centre. - 3.3 Continue to actively plan for the provision of community facilities based on an ongoing needs assessment.
-This will inform how to utilise the community precinct in response to changing local needs over time. - 3.4 Actively engage with non-government sector community service organisations to encourage the establishment of health and wellbeing services. - 3.5 Encourage additional private sector and non-government child care services to supply additional day care and long day care services. - 3.6 Encourage private sector and nongovernment residential aged care services. - 3.7 Encourage private sector primary health service and community health services to locate in the Centre.
+This will inform how to utilise the community precinct in response to changing local needs over time. - 3.4 Actively engage with non-government sector community service organisations to encourage the establishment of health and wellbeing services. - 3.5 Encourage additional private sector and non-government child care services to supply additional day care and long day care services. - 3.6 Encourage private sector and nongovernment residential aged care services. - 3.7 Encourage private sector primary health service and community health services to locate in the Centre. - 3.8 Provide fitness facilities in designated active open space areas.